Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The 4 Reasons Some Cats Bully Other Cats

-It’s true that some cats’ personalities just don’t mix, which could lead to potential bullying and aggression on one cat’s part.
-But, most of the time, you can fix a bullying problem if you can get to the root of the issue for the aggressor.
+It’s true that some cats’ personalities don’t mix, which could lead to bullying and aggression on one cat’s part.
+But, most of the time, you can fix a bullying problem if you can get to the root of the issue.

-There are many potential reasons why your cat may bully another cat.
-Sometimes it’s due to a personal issue with the cat itself, but other times your cat may be trying to tell you something.
-Here are some of the issues your cat may be experiencing that are causing him to bully another cat.
+There are many reasons why your cat may bully another cat.
+Sometimes, it’s due to a personal issue with the cat, but other times, your cat may be trying to tell you something.
+Here are some of the problems your cat may be experiencing that are causing him to bully another cat.

 1. Territory

-But, let’s say that you have two cats, one that is an adult and one that is a kitten.
-The adult cat may not bully the kitten, but once the kitten grows into an adult as well, that’s when the bullying starts.
+However, let’s say that you have two cats, one that is an adult and one that is a kitten.
+The adult cat may not bully the kitten, but once the kitten grows into an adult, that’s when the bullying starts.
 It’s possible that your older cat didn’t see the kitten as a threat to his territory until the kitten grew up, so he’s bullying him to let the younger cat know that this is still his territory.

 Two young ginger and brown cats fighting in the garden